Skip to main content

 Graduate Funding Opportunities

-The Department of History offers a number of teaching and research assistantships, as well as fellowships, to assist graduate students.
+The Department of History offers several teaching and research assistantships and fellowships to assist graduate students.
 Students holding teaching assistantships will be assigned to lead weekly discussion sections in introductory history classes.
-Teaching assistants are required to take a teaching practicum to familiarize themselves with textbooks, audio-visual materials and teaching techniques on the undergraduate level.
-Advanced students will also be offered opportunities to teach their own undergraduate courses.
+Teaching assistants must take a teaching practicum to familiarize themselves with textbooks, audiovisual materials and teaching techniques on the undergraduate level.
+Advanced students will also be offered opportunities to teach undergraduate courses.

 Research assistantships are available through the department, the College of Arts and Sciences, faculty grants and endowed funds.
 In addition, the department provides travel and research support through an internal fund.